Well: Drilled wells

 The oldest form of drilling machinery is the cable tool, still used today.
 Specifically designed to raise and lower a bit into the bore hole, the spudding of the drill causes the bit to be raised and dropped onto the bottom of the hole, and the design of the cable causes the bit to twist at approximately 1/4 revolution per drop, thereby creating a drilling action.
 Unlike rotary drilling, cable tool drilling requires the drilling action to be stopped so that the bore hole can be bailed or emptied of drilled cuttings.
+Cable tool drilling rigs are rare as they tend to be 10x slower to drill through materials compared to similar diameter rotary air or rotary mud equipped rigs.

 Drilled wells are usually cased with a factory-made pipe, typically steel (in air rotary or cable tool drilling) or plastic/PVC (in mud rotary wells, also present in wells drilled into solid rock).
 The casing is constructed by welding, either chemically or thermally, segments of casing together.
 If the casing is installed during the drilling, most drills will drive the casing into the ground as the bore hole advances, while some newer machines will actually allow for the casing to be rotated and drilled into the formation in a similar manner as the bit advancing just below.
-PVC or plastic is typically welded and then lowered into the drilled well, vertically stacked with their ends nested and either glued or splined together.
+PVC or plastic is typically solvent welded and then lowered into the drilled well, vertically stacked with their ends nested and either glued or splined together.
 The sections of casing are usually 6 m or more in length, and 4 to 12 in in diameter, depending on the intended use of the well and local groundwater conditions.